Estimote/Android-Fleet-Management-SDK/README.md

 *Note*: SDK version 0.5 switched from jar distribution to [aar archive](http://tools.android.com/tech-docs/new-build-system/aar-format).
 There is no longer need to change your `AndroidManifest.xml` as it is being done automatically.

+*Eclipse users:* Mark Murphy [on his blog explained](https://commonsware.com/blog/2014/07/03/consuming-aars-eclipse.html) how to use `aar` format in Eclipse.

 1. Create `libs` directory inside your project and copy there [estimote-sdk-preview.aar](https://github.com/Estimote/Android-SDK/blob/master/EstimoteSDK/estimote-sdk-preview.aar).
 2. In your `build.gradle` add `flatDir` entry to your repositories